-The best option for you would be to meet Dr. Marcus Hoang to have your tooth re-evaluated and determine whether you must have silver amalgam fillings or composite fillings that are appropriate for your teeth.
+The best option for you would be to meet Dr. Jane O. Stewart to have your tooth re-evaluated and determine whether you must have silver amalgam fillings or composite fillings that are appropriate for your teeth.
 The dentist is a qualified professional with full knowledge about different dental fillings and how they can benefit your teeth.

 This article provides you information on various filling materials available for teeth affected by cavities and which fillings are best for your teeth.

 The most commonly used dental filling material is composite resin.
 The fillings are made from glass or quartz mixed with resin.
 Your dentist recommends a composite filling if your cavity is small or medium-sized or if your tooth is subjected to excessive chewing action.
 Composite fillings are appropriate for you if you are scared of dental work because composites are bonded in place and require minimal drilling.

 Composite fillings enable your dentist to match the color of the filling to your natural teeth’ color.
 However, composite’s are prone to staining and discoloring over time like your natural teeth.